aws/aws-lambda-go/events/README_Custom_Resource.md

 # Sample Function

-The following is a sample class and Lambda function that receives a Custome Resource event.
+The following is a sample class and Lambda function that receives a CloudFormation Custome Resource event.
 Please see the official doc [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html).

 ```go
 import (